About

 We aim for this portal to improve climate change and development programming, amplifying the impact of USAID’s investments into the future.
 We hope Climatelinks becomes a place for development practitioners to help identify and refine practices, and to inform USAID’s technical direction in areas of information gaps.

-Climatelinks is a venue for knowledge sharing, implemented through the Sharing Environment & Energy Knowledge (SEEK) project.
+Climatelinks is a venue for knowledge sharing, implemented through the Advancing Capacity for the Environment (ACE) project.
 Climatelinks does not represent the views of USAID or the U.S. Government.
 Please visit USAID’s Website for official government information.

 Contact us with questions, comments or suggestions.